Introduction to ignition sources in the workplace

 Conclusion

+There are many sources that can create risks of ignition in industrial processes.
 But, by understanding them and taking preventative measures, you can reduce the risk of fire and explosions.

 Regular maintenance, training and the proper storage of hazardous materials are all important steps to take in preventing ignition and reducing the risk of fires.